k2view-academy/K2View-Academy/academy/Training_Level_1/19_Broadway/09_frequently_used_actor_types.md

 * Dynamic Logic Actors are Actors that include dynamic logic as one of their input parameters.
 The most frequently used are:
   * **JavaScript** Actors, that simplify flows by writing JavaScript business logic or validation code in the **script** input parameter.
-  * **DB Commands** Actors, that perform DB commands and actions like creating a new table, loading data, etc.
+  * **DbCommand** Actors, that perform DB commands and actions like creating a new table, loading data, etc.

 * Other Actors for handling useful activities are:
   * **Stream** Actors, that handle streams like reading from and writing to a file or compressing and decompressing data.